Thigh Lift (Thigh Lipectomy) Sydney

 - Overnight stay required in private hospital

-Cosmetic surgery is personal and every man or woman has their own reasons for wanting to undergo a procedure such as a thigh lift (thigh lipectomy).
-During your first consultation with Dr Norris, he will focus on your goals, desires and what you hope to achieve from the procedure in your first consultation.
-He will also ask you about your concerns and how you would like your thighs to look.
-Dr Norris will evaluate your thighs by assessing your skin tone, the condition of leg tissue and fatty tissue.
-He will measure your thighs and photographs will be taken for your medical records.
-Dr Norris will discuss how the operation is performed and where the scar can be placed.
-You will then be given a detailed quotation which outlines your options for surgery.
+Cosmetic surgery is a personal decision and everyone has their own reasons for wanting to undergo a procedure such as a thigh lift (thigh lipectomy).
+During your first consultation with Dr Norris, he will focus on your concerns and how you want to look following your thigh lipectomy.
+Thereafter, he will evaluate your thighs by assessing your skin tone as well as the condition of leg and fatty tissue.
+He will then measure your thighs and photographs will be taken for your medical records.
+Dr Norris will also discuss how the operation is performed and where the incisions can be placed.
+You will then be given a detailed quotation, which will outline your options for surgery.
 If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.

 - You will have drains in your legs for approx. 1-3 days depending on how much fluid needs draining.

-- Daily short showers are permitted, ensuring your waterproof dressings are dried adequately.
+- Daily short showers are permitted, provided your waterproof dressings are dried adequately.

-- Sleep on your back, elevated by a few pillows for the first 6 weeks.
+- Patients are encouraged to sleep on their backs, elevated by a few pillows for the first 6 weeks.
 This will reduce your swelling and make your recovery more comfortable.

-- You might have bruising, swelling, tenderness, and sensitivity.
-Swelling may vary from patient to patient and should resolve by 2 weeks.
+- Patients can expect some bruising, swelling, tenderness, and sensitivity after surgery.
+Swelling may vary from patient to patient but should resolve within 2 weeks.

-- You can return to work after 2 weeks, unless it involves heavy lifting or use of the upper body.
-You may require to be on light duties for up to 3 weeks.
+- You can return to work after 2 weeks, unless it involves heavy lifting or use of the lower body.
+You may need to stick to lighter duties for at least 3 weeks.

-- Haematoma A collection of blood, which is either naturally absorbed into the body or sometimes requires further surgical drainage.
-Symptoms include swelling, pain, bruising, hot to touch, or itchy skin.
+- Haematoma – This refers to a collection of excess blood, which is either naturally absorbed into the body or it requires surgical drainage after surgery.
+Symptoms include swelling, pain, bruising and skin that is itchy or hot to the touch.

-- Infection Infections are unpredictable and normally occur in the first 3 weeks after surgery.
+- Infection – Infections are unpredictable and normally occur within the first 3 weeks after surgery.
 Any infections will require an antibiotic and should be treated as soon as possible.